 After these and some similar remarks, which might have been meant for a wider audience, he embraced his wife, and, softening momentarily in view of the terrors at present threatening her, begged her, conjured her, to moderate her grief — not to take it upon her for ever, but in contemplating the life he had spent in virtue to find legitimate solace for the loss of her husband.
 Paulina replied by assuring him that she too had made death her choice, and she demanded her part in the executioner’s stroke.
 Seneca, not wishing to stand in the way of her glory, and influenced also by his affection, that he might not leave the woman who enjoyed his whole-hearted love exposed to outrage, now said: “I had shown you the mitigations of life, you prefer the distinction of death: I shall not grudge your setting that example.
 May the courage of this brave ending be divided equally between us both, but may more of fame attend your own departure!”
 Aforesaid, they made the incision in their arms with a single cut.
 Seneca, since his aged body, emaciated further by frugal living, gave slow escape to the blood, severed as well the arteries in the leg and behind the knee.20 Exhausted by the racking pains, and anxious lest his sufferings might break down the spirit of his wife, and he himself lapse into weakness at the sight of her agony, he persuaded her to withdraw into another bedroom.
 And since, even at the last moment his eloquence remained at command, he called his secretaries, and dictated a long discourse, which has been given to the public in his own words, and which I therefore refrain from modifying.

-The verdict was clear, Seneca was to commit honorary suicide.
-Seneca cut himself several veins to bleed out.
-His young wife Pompei Paulina also decided to give her life.
-Tacitus claims that Nero, being full of admiration for marital fidelity, ordered Paulina to save her.
-Due to a poor diet and serious age, blood from the cut veins of Seneca flowed very slowly.
-It hurt him more than it had the intended effect.
-In addition, the philosopher took poison, which also did not bring the expected results.
+The sentence was clear, Seneca was to commit honourable suicide.
+Seneca cut his own veins to bleed out.
+Due to poor diet and age, blood flowed very slowly from Seneca’s cut veins.
+It was causing him pain, with no intended effect.
+In addition, “Philosopher” took poison, which also did not bring the expected results.

-After dictating the scribe’s last words, he ordered to plunge into the hot waters of the bathhouse.
-The heat opened the vessels, accelerated the flow of blood and ended its life.
+After dictating the last words to the scribe, he ordered him to immerse himself in the hot waters of the bathhouse, so that the warm temperature would open the vessels, accelerate the flow of blood and end his life.
 His body was then burned.